 2015 is a crucial year that presents Member States of the UN with significant opportunities to deepen the global commitment to the Responsibility to Protect.
 Member States can do this by:

 • Appointing a National R2P Focal Point, a senior-level government official responsible for mainstreaming the prevention of mass atrocity crimes and R2P domestically.
-Forty-three countries from across the globe have already appointed a R2P Focal Point;
+Fifty-six countries from across the globe have already appointed a R2P Focal Point;

 • Publicly affirming that the Responsibility to Protect and the prevention of mass atrocity crimes is a national priority and strengthening domestic and international capacities to prevent and halt mass atrocity crimes;

 • Participating in stock-taking exercises organized by the UN Office on Genocide Prevention and R2P to provide substantive input with respect to best practices and lessons learned regarding the prevention of genocide and mass atrocity crimes;

 • Publicly supporting UN General Assembly, Human Rights Council and Security Council resolutions that reaffirm the commitment by all 193 Member States of the UN to R2P and the prevention of genocide and mass atrocity crimes;

 • Supporting and participating in a thematic Open Debate on the Prevention of Genocide at the UN Security Council and pass a resolution reaffirming the Council's commitment to R2P;

 • Publicly supporting the UN Secretary-General's Human Rights Up Front Action Plan and encouraging the Secretariat to serve as a key instrument in early responses to situations where the risk of possible mass atrocity crimes are evident;